Use of PLM Software in the Apparel, Fashion and Textile Industry

 • Collaborative RFQ & Bids

-The above list of PLM functions is collected from various PLM suppliers' website.
+The above list of PLM functions is collected from various PLM suppliers' websites.

 Also Read: Top Fashion PLM Software Solution Providers